billw2/rpi-clone/README.md

 The rpi-clone command script is installed at /usr/local/sbin/ and the configuration files are installed at /etc/rpi-clone/ The installer will not overwrite existing configuration files.
-If you need to install latest config files, simply run the unsinstaller and re-install.
+If you need to install latest config files, simply run the uninstaller and re-install.

 ## Uninstalling